xdaichain/optimism-txs-batch-decoder/readme.md

 ## Program ouput
 - Number of batched transactions.
 - How much users paid.
-- Cost of batch sumbission *(in other words how much users supposed to paid)*.
+- Cost of batch submission *(in other words how much users supposed to paid)*.
 - Difference between these to numbers in percents.

 ![Here's also supposed to be image. ](https://snipboard.io/A6D4Tv.jpg)